 Viewing Inactive Hosts

-Hosts that could not be logged into for whatever reason will show up with a grey question mark for the status icon and circle-backslash icon in the Active column.
-The Auth Status column will tell you why the host could not be added to Sandfly.
+Hosts that could not be logged into for whatever reason will show up with a yellow, slashed circle icon in the Status column and an "X" in the Active column.
+The Auth Status column contains information as to why the host could not be added to Sandfly.

 Sandfly Inactive Hosts